Sara-Hamilton/contacts/README.md

 ## Description

 _This is the Epicodus weekly project for week 1 of the C# course.
-Its purpose is to display understanding .Net MVC architecture in C#._
+Its purpose is to display understanding of .Net MVC architecture in C#._

 #### _Contacts_
 * Allows the user to create a new contact by clicking on a navbar link that says "Add Contact"